kubrickfr/avsc-wiki/Quickstart.md

 of properties:

-+ _Schema-aware_: each `type` is tied to a particular data structure and will validate that any encoded data matches that structure.
++ _Schema-aware_: each `type` is tied to a particular data structure and will validate that any encoded data matches this structure.
 + _Compact_: Avro's binary encoding isn't meant to be human-readable, it is instead optimized for size and speed.
 Depending on the data, `avsc` can be an order of magnitude faster and smaller than JSON.